Quotations and Allusions in

 Boethius’s De Consolatione Philosophiae,

-which has been called the most widely read book of the Middle Ages, contains
+which has been called the most widely read book of the Middle Ages, contains the

-condemnation for heresy in order to repeat its substance.
+to risk condemnation for heresy in order to repeat its substance.

 The true significance of his astronomical discoveries was far more important.
 It consisted not so much in displacing the world’s centre from the earth to the sun as in implicitly denying that the world has a centre at all.